Nikon Z9 Camera Review

 As I write this, the three card lines that have high sustained write rates I’ve been able to verify work really well in the Z9 are: Angelbird Pro AV, Delkin Black, and ProGrade Cobalt.
 Even then, the card size you choose may still produce differences in actual buffer size.
 Yes, those card lines are more expensive than the other lines, even from the same manufacturer, but you pay for performance at this level.

-If you’re into video, particularly 8K or 4K slow motion, you also want fast sustained write cards.
-That's going to be particularly true when the Z9 eventually supports 12-bit internal raw recording.
+If you’re into video, particularly 8K or 4K slow motion or raw video, you also want fast sustained write cards.

 So, here's my recommendation: buy one Angelbird Pro AV, Delkin Black, or ProGrade Cobalt card to use when you need absolutely need top buffer and video performance.
 All your other cards should just be whatever CFexpress Type B card you can pick up at a reasonable price, though do check the sustained right speed if you can and avoid the slowest ones.
 Keep your XQD cards as emergency backup or to store setup files on, but retire them from primary use if buffer is important to you.